ReduceMods/Replit-Account-Generator-With-Requests-And-Capmonster/README.md

 # Replit-Account-Generator-With-Requests-And-Capmonster
-This Is A Replit Account Generator By Me And Hazza We Made It For Fun But Didn't Finish It is Functional But Not Fast You Can Add Stuff If you Want But Give Us Credits if you release it!
+This Is A Replit Account Generator By Me And Hazza we will take all suggestions and add!

 Join Our Server For More Things Like This! https://discord.gg/RbxXCcjb

-This Script was made for fun, we will not provide any support

   ・Educational purpose only all your consequences caused by your actions is your responsibility